NeraiCorp/getUserBarcode/README.md

 not support this API, or simply if the user denies the permission to use the camera.

-If you do not specify a target, QuaggaJS would look for an element that matches the CSS selector `#interactive.viewport` (for backwards compatibility).
+If you do not specify a target, getUserBarcode would look for an element that matches the CSS selector `#interactive.viewport` (for backwards compatibility).
 `target` can be a string (CSS selector matching one of your DOM node) or a DOM node.